DelphinusLab/prover-node-docker/README.md

 `sysctl -w vm.nr_hugepages=15000`

+Make sure you use `grep Huge /proc/meminfo` to check it is changed and then start docker containers.

 ### GPU Configuration

 If you need to specify GPUs, you can do so in the `docker-compose.yml` file.
 The `device_ids` field is where you can specify the GPU's to use.